 All roofing projects come with their own challenges.
 However, there’s one particular roofing-related undertaking that presents unique difficulties that may be a bit more demanding to overcome.
-In this article, commercial roofer and storm damage repair expert Coleman Roofing, LLC sheds light on the challenges that roofing contractors face when reroofing high-rise buildings.Building Codes
+In this article, commercial roofer and storm damage repair expert Coleman Roofing & Construction sheds light on the challenges that roofing contractors face when reroofing high-rise buildings.Building Codes

 Buildings that are 10 stories or higher, like all structures, are subject to local building codes, as well as other applicable regulations for the type of roofing project being done.
 While pulling permits and complying with provisions are a standard part of any roofing job, high-rise buildings require specialized construction materials, which add to the complexity of the project.